Homotopical algebra for Lie algebroids: Filtrations on cell attachments

 preserves cofibrant objects and sifted homotopy colimits.
 Our proof will follow the lines of e.g. \cite[Lemma 4.5.4.12]{lur16}: \begin{definition} Let $\cat{M}$ be a (semi-) model category and let $X\colon \cat{J}\rt \cat{M}$ be a diagram.
-We will say that $X$ is \emph{good} if it satisfies the following conditions: \begin{smitemize} \item each object $X(j)$ is cofibrant. \item the colimit $\colim X$ is cofibrant. \item the map $\hocolim X\rt \colim X$ is a weak equivalence. \end{smitemize} More generally, we say that a map of $\cat{J}$-diagrams $X\rt Y$ in $\cat{M}$ is good if \begin{smitemize} \item[(i)] $X$ and $Y$ are both good. \item[(ii)] each $X(j)\rt Y(j)$ is a cofibration in $\cat{M}$. \item[(iii)] $\colim X\rt \colim Y$ is a cofibration in $\cat{M}$. \end{smitemize} \end{definition} Let $\dgMod_{A, A^{\otimes p}}$ denote the category of dg-$A$-$A^{\otimes p}$-bimodules.
+We will say that $X$ is \emph{good} if it satisfies the following conditions: \begin{itemize} \item each object $X(j)$ is cofibrant. \item the colimit $\colim X$ is cofibrant. \item the map $\hocolim X\rt \colim X$ is a weak equivalence. \end{itemize} More generally, we say that a map of $\cat{J}$-diagrams $X\rt Y$ in $\cat{M}$ is good if \begin{enumerate}[label=\Roman*, leftmargin=*] \item[(i)] $X$ and $Y$ are both good. \item[(ii)] each $X(j)\rt Y(j)$ is a cofibration in $\cat{M}$. \item[(iii)] $\colim X\rt \colim Y$ is a cofibration in $\cat{M}$. \end{enumerate} \end{definition} Let $\dgMod_{A, A^{\otimes p}}$ denote the category of dg-$A$-$A^{\otimes p}$-bimodules.
 We endow this category with the model structure in which a map is a weak equivalence (fibration) if and only if the underlying map of left dg-$A$-modules is a weak equivalence (fibration).
-With these definitions, Theorem \ref{la:thm:monadicity} follows from the following assertion by taking $p=0$: \begin{theorem} Let $\cat{J}$ be a homotopy sifted category.
-If $\mf{g}\colon \cat{J}\rt \dgLooAlgd_A$ is a projectively cofibrant diagram, then each diagram $\Env_\mf{g}(p)\colon \cat{J}\rt \dgMod_{A, A^{\otimes p}}$ is good. \end{theorem} We will prove Theorem \ref{la:thm:monadicityrephrased} by `induction on cells', using the following simple stability properties of good maps: \begin{lemma} Let $\cat{J}$ be a homotopy sifted category.
+With these definitions, Theorem \ref{la:thm:monadicity} follows from the following assertion by taking $p=0$: \begin{theorem} Let $\cat{J}$ be a homotopy sifted category and let $\mf{g}\colon \cat{J}\rt \dgLooAlgd_A$ be a projectively cofibrant diagram (Definition \ref{def:projectivemodelstructure}).
+Then the diagram

+is good for each $p\geq 0$. \end{theorem} We will prove Theorem \ref{la:thm:monadicityrephrased} by `induction on cells', using the following simple stability properties of good maps: \begin{lemma} Let $\cat{J}$ be a homotopy sifted category.
 We have the following properties of good maps between $\cat{J}$-indexed diagrams in $\cat{M}$: \begin{enumerate} \item every projectively cofibrant diagram $X\colon \cat{J}\rt \cat{M}$ is good and every projective cofibration between projectively cofibrant diagrams in $\cat{M}$ is good. \item good morphisms are closed under transfinite composition and retracts. \item given a pushout diagram